evepsmith15/unit-4-game/README.md

 UPDATE:
 I re-wrote the js script.
 I tried to use only one function but that meant the game wouldn't start or reconize the code for index.
 So I changed it to where more functions are used and call each other in order for the game to function.

+UPDATE 2:
+I was having problems with my github so my tutor was showing me how he did it on his share screen.
+This is why he is listed as a contributor.
+The game now functions.